DataFire/Integrations/integrations/generated/rebilly/README.md

   * pan `string`: The card PAN (Primary Account Number).
 Required if card is creating not from Token
   * safeHash `string`: The card's hash.
 Based on bin and last 4 digits of the PAN
   * status `string` (values: active, expired, inactive, deactivated, pending): Payment Card status
+  * stickyGatewayAccountId `string`: Default Gateway Account ID used for transactions
   * token `string`: PaymentCardToken.
 Use without any other fields
   * updatedTime: Card updated time